-- (b) Non-criminal history information contained within the ALPR database shall not be used or shared for the purpose of "immigration enforcement" as defined in California Government Code Section 7284.4, subdivision (f).
-Immigration enforcement includes any and all efforts to investigate, enforce, or assist in the investigation or enforcement of any federal civil immigration law, and also includes any and all efforts to investigate, enforce, or assist in the investigation or enforcement of any federal criminal immigration law that penalizes a person's presence in, entry, or reentry to, or employment in the United States. - (c) Audits shall be conducted and maintained by each agency as defined by their department's policy.
+(b) Non-criminal history information contained within the ALPR database shall not be used or shared for the purpose of "immigration enforcement" as defined in California Government Code Section 7284.4, subdivision (f).
+Immigration enforcement includes any and all efforts to investigate, enforce, or assist in the investigation or enforcement of any federal civil immigration law, and also includes any and all efforts to investigate, enforce, or assist in the investigation or enforcement of any federal civil immigration or enforcement of any federal criminal immigration law that penalizes a person's presence in, entry, or reentry to, or employment in the United States.

+(c) Audits shall be conducted and maintained by each agency as defined by their department's policy.